rogue-wild/Basic-C/README.md

 31. 31.c //To print the diagonals of input matrix.
 32. 32.c //To print the sum of two diagonals of a input matrix.
 33. 33.c //To print the sum of two input matrices.
+34. 34.c //To find the difference between two input matrices.
+35. 35.c //To find the product of two input matrices.
+36. 36.c //To display the two diagonals of an input matrix.